open-component-model/ocm/examples/lib/contexts.md

 Besides the standard sub packages, there are extension packages for

 - `blobhandler`: Handlers responsible to upload local blobs.
-By default, local blobs are kept as local blobs when addedd to an OCM repository.
+By default, local blobs are kept as local blobs when added to an OCM repository.
   *Upload handlers* can be used to influence this behaviour and export the content of dedicated blobs again into local repositories according to their native technologies, for example OCI images, S3 blobs, etc.